iamZackZack/grid-master/README.md

 * Set robot to Remote Control mode.
 * Robot responds to CPEE calls.

-## Results
+## Results & Evaluation

-* Successfully tested 6x6 and 12x12 keyboard matrices.

-Verified real-time GPIO input + JSON POST
+* The 12x12 keyboard matrix accurately detects and posts key presses, however the response speed can be improved to decrease delay on detection and posting.

-CPEE integration reliably handles game flow and robot triggers
+* CPEE handles game flow and initiative order correctly and determines game continue conditions.

-Frontend visualizer reacts live to game state and player turns

-Noted issues: USB recognition on UR5 was unreliable, resolved manually

-📊 Evaluation

-Terrain placement works consistently and aligns well with expected grid coordinates

-Movement detection via physical grid is accurate and responsive with <1s latency

-Event flow and character turn transitions operate reliably using CPEE logic
+* CPEE decides events for each turn and correctly updates player data based on information returned from the server.
+* CPEE determines if grid expansion is required, correctly determines the next terrain piece rotation and placement, and updates the game state accordingly.
+* CPEE determines if terrain rotation is required and updates the game state accordingly.

-Frontend provides clear visual feedback and worked in all tested browsers
+* Frontend provides clear visual feedback and updates according to the current game state.

-Robot control timing was smooth, though UR5 file access required manual workarounds
+* Frontend reacts to player input regarding dice rolls and movements.
+* Though the UR5 rotates and places terrain pieces, fine-tuning is required to allow for more accurate placement of tiles on the expected grid coordinates.

 ## Immediate Improvements

 * Refine visuals on the frontend to improve game immersion.
-* Improve process latencies to make the game flow more smoothly.
+* Improve key press detection and posting speed to decrease latency and make the game flow more smoothly.
-* Fine-tune the UR5 programs to allow proper placement of terrain pieces on, off, and across the grid.
+* Fine-tune the UR5 programs to allow proper placement of terrain pieces on, off, and across the grid, and fully integrate on CPEE.

 ## Future Directions

 * Add new game logic:
- ** Enemy initiative, movement, and action logic to allow players to overcome obstacles during the gameplay.
+  * Enemy initiative, movement, and action logic to allow players to overcome obstacles during the gameplay.
- ** Specialized player actions that can be used on turns such as Attack, or Heal.
+  * Specialized player actions that can be used on turns such as Attack, or Heal.
- ** Experience points to allow player leveling up which would unlock new abilities.
+  * Experience points to allow player leveling up which would unlock new abilities.
 * Add new game rulesets such that the game can be played with different objectives.
 * Integrate visual/audio effects on the frontend during turn phases to improve game immersion.
 * Integrate speech recognition to allow players to interact with the system as they would in a real-life scenario.